-- CosServiceError is caused by failures in COS resource operations (the client can interact with the COS server normally though), for example, the client accesses a bucket that does not exist, deletes an object that does not exist, or does not have permission to perform an operation.
+CosServiceError, occurs when the client interacts with the COS server normally, but the operation fails.
+For example, the client accesses a bucket that does not exist, deletes an object that does not exist, or does not have the permission to perform an operation.

-CosClientError generally refers to a client error caused by, for example, a timeout.
-After it is captured, you can retry or do something else.
+CosClientError generally refers to a client error caused by issues such as timeout.
+When capturing such an error, you can choose to retry or perform other operations.

-CosServerException contains the specific information returned by the server, including the status code, requestid, and error details returned by the server.
-After an exception is captured, you are recommended to print the entire exception to get the information required for troubleshooting.
-Below are descriptions of exception member variables and an example of exception capture.
+CosServiceError contains the detailed information returned by the server, including the status code, request ID, and error details.
+After such an exception is captured, it is recommended that you print out the entire exception as it contains necessary factors for troubleshooting.
+The following describes the member variables of the exception and provides an example of exception capturing.

-from qcloud_cos import CosServiceError except CosServiceError as e: e.get_origin_msg() # Get the original error message in XML format e.get_digest_msg() # Get the processed error message in dict format e.get_status_code() # Get the HTTP error code (e.g., 4XX and 5XX) e.get_error_code() # Get the error code defined by COS e.get_error_msg() # Get the error message of the COS error code e.get_trace_id() # Get the trace_id of the request e.get_request_id() # Get the request_id of the request e.get_resource_location() # Get the URL
+from qcloud_cos import CosServiceError except CosServiceError as e: e.get_origin_msg() # Get the original error message in XML format e.get_digest_msg() # Get the processed error message in dict format e.get_status_code() # Get the HTTP error code (e.g. 4xx, 5xx) e.get_error_code() # Get the COS-defined error code e.get_error_msg() # Get a detailed description of the COS error code e.get_trace_id() # Get the trace_id of the request e.get_request_id() # Get the request_id of the request e.get_resource_location() # Get the URL

 COS provides a self-help diagnosis tool to help you quickly locate request problems and debug code.